Kaye-HQ/processNC/README.md

 ## Overview

 `processNC` is an R package for processing and analysing NetCDF files in
-R. Small NetCDF files can easily be loaded into R using the `raster()` function from the `raster` package or nowadays also using the `rast()` function from the `terra` package in R, given that the `ncdf4` package is installed.
-However, using this approach the entire file is read into memory and so memory limits are reached quickly when trying to load large NetCDF files.
+R. NetCDF files can easily be loaded into R using the `rast()` function from the `terra` package in R or formerly also using the `raster()` function from the `raster` package.
+However, when trying to handle large NetCDF files it might be more convenient to directly use the ncdf4 package or the Climate Data Operators software and this package provides a simplified wrapper for those two options.

 The need for this package arised from the task to load large NetCDF files with global daily climate data to calculate monthly or yearly averages.
-With this package this task can be achieved without having to read the entire file into memory.
+With this package this task can be achieved in a much faster way and without having to read the entire file into memory.

 ### NetCDF functions